libp2p/js-libp2p/src/peer-store/README.md

 ### Protocols
 - When the known protocols of a peer change, the PeerStore emits a [`change:protocols` event][peer-store-events].
-  - Libp2p topologies will be particularly interested in this, so that the subsystem can open streams with relevant peers for them

 ### Multiaddrs
 - When the known listening `multiaddrs` of a peer change, the PeerStore emits a [`change:multiaddrs` event][peer-store-events].